-Note: You can access the Missed Call feature at any time by selecting the Missed Calls menu option (Menu 2.1); for further details, see page 69.
+Note: You can access the Missed Call feature at any time by selecting the Missed Calls menu option (Menu 2.1); for further details, see page 71.

-Switching Quickly to the Silent Mode
+Switching Quickly to Silent Mode

-The Silent Mode is convenient when discretion is required and you a wish to stop the phone from making any noise, in a theatre for example.
+Silent mode is convenient when discretion is required and you wish to stop the phone from making any noise, in a theatre for example.

-In idle mode, to switch your phone quickly to the silent mode, simply press and hold down the key until the "Silent Mode" message and vibration icon ( ) are displayed.
+In idle mode, to switch your phone quickly to silent mode, simply press and hold down the key until the "Silent Mode" message and vibration icon (\blacksquare) are displayed.

-In the silent mode, your phone changes the sound settings as follows.
+In silent mode, your phone changes the sound settings as follows.

 Option New Setting

 Alert Type (Menu 3.3) Vibration

 Keypad Tone (Menu 3.4) OFF

 SMS Tone (Menu 3.5.1) Light Only

-Error Tone (Menu 3.6.1) OFF
+Error Tone (Menu 3.8.1) OFF

-To exit the silent mode and reactivate the previous Sound Settings, press and hold the key again until "Exit Silent Mode" appears.
-The vibration icon ( ) is no longer displayed.
+To exit silent mode and reactivate the previous Sound Settings, press and hold the key again until "Exit Silent Mode" appears.
+The vibration icon () is no longer displayed.